-Status Action Step Description of Action Sep Status ✓ #1 Finance Director has researched and reviewed other policies and GFOA best practices.
-Individual policies have been consolidated into a single Financial Policies Manual for ease of reference and update. √ #2 Updates have been made to the Investment Policy.
+Status Action Step Description of Action Step Status ✓ #1 Finance Director has researched and reviewed other policies and GFOA best practices.
+Individual policies have been consolidated into a single Financial Policies Manual for ease of reference and update. #2 Updates have include the De Number Prote updates will of procedures will development including Gran Budget policies #2 Updates have been made to the Investment Policy.
 Policy reviews in progress include the Debt, Fixed Asset, Fund Balance, Identity Theft and Social Security Number Protection Policies.
 The Purchasing and Accounts Receivable Policy updates will occur after the implementation of the new financial software as procedures will change.
 Additional policies are being considered for development in-line with the GFOA recommended best practice guidance including Grants, Economic Development, Long-Term Financial Planning and Budget policies.
-Policy updates are anticipated to be brought forward for consideration in conjunction with the Multi-Year Financial Forecast discussion in late-2017. ✓ #3 Complete √ #4 Policy changes were presented to the Village Board for feedback on December 4, 2017 and red-lined versions of policies were presented to the Village Board on June 25, 2018 for discussion.
+Policy updates are anticipated to be brought forward for consideration in conjunction with the Multi-Year Financial Forecast discussion in late-2017. √ #3 Complete √ #4 Policy changes were presented to the Village Board for feedback on December 4, 2017 and red-lined versions of policies were presented to the Village Board on June 25, 2018 for discussion.
+1 #5 The Village of Gurnee Financial Policies and Procedures Manual was formally adopted on August 20, 2018 via Ordinance No. 2018-64.